knowledgetechnologyuhh/goal_conditioned_RL_baselines/README.md

 - `--fw_hidden_layer 256,256,256` a comma-separated string to specify depth and size
 - `--eta 0.5` specifies how much of the intrinsic reward to use and external reward to keep

-For further details consider looking at [baselines/chac/README.md](./baselines/chac/README.md).
+For further details consider looking at the CHAC Readme [baselines/chac/README.md](./baselines/chac/README.md).

 # Adding new features to this repository
 If you work on this repository and add a new feature, please proceed as follows: